-Cosmopolitan, friendly and accessible, Tzia is just an hour away from the port of Lavrio, in eastern Attica.
-Those that know the island – whether as Tzia or its alternatives Kea, Gia or Zea – start their weekend sojourns at Easter, enjoying fresh fish at the tavernas in the marinas.
-Discover its beaches, old churches, Hellenistic towers, watermills and windmills.
-Trek its trails all the way to Ancient Greece with no less than four ancient cities; Ioulis, Korissia, Poiessa and Karthaia.
-Mythology says that here was the first home of the nymphs and it is not hard to imagine why.
-Adventure seekers can explore the shipwrecks or go off-roading over the wild terrain.
+Cosmopolitan and friendly Tzia is just an hour away from the port of Lavrio, east of Athens.
+Those who know the island – whether as Tzia or its alternatives Kea, Gia or Zea – begin their weekend sojourns in spring, enjoying fresh fish at the tavernas in the marinas.
+You’ll love discovering its beaches, old churches, Hellenistic towers, watermills and windmills… and trekking its trails that pass no fewer than four ancient cities (Ioulis, Korissia, Poiessa and Karthaia).
+Mythology says that the first home of the nymphs was here and it isn’t hard to imagine why.

 What to do in Tzia

 The Lion of Ioulis